9 Samsara Competitors and Alternatives in 2026

 3. Geotab

-Geotab is the platform that fleet nerds love.
-With 4M+ connected devices and a marketplace of 300+ third-party integrations, it offers more customization than any competitor.
+Geotab passed 5 million global connected vehicle subscriptions in September 2025, the largest installed base of any vendor on this list.
 If Samsara is the iPhone of fleet tracking (polished, opinionated, closed), Geotab is the Android (flexible, open, complex).

 Geotab sells through a reseller network rather than direct, which means pricing and contract terms vary.
-This creates both opportunity (you can shop around) and complexity (support quality depends on your reseller).
-The GO device hardware is purchased outright, not leased, which is a higher upfront cost but means you own the hardware.
+This creates both opportunity (you can shop resellers against each other) and complexity (support quality depends on which reseller you signed with).
+The GO device is purchased outright rather than leased, so upfront cost is higher but you own the hardware.

-Key strength: Open platform with an SDK, a robust API, and a marketplace.
-Fleets with custom workflows or niche integrations get more flexibility than Samsara allows.
+Key strength: Open platform with an SDK, a robust API, and a marketplace of third-party integrations.
+Fleets with custom workflows get more flexibility than Samsara allows.

-Best for: Enterprises with 200+ vehicles that need custom integrations, data exports, or niche vertical solutions.
-Organizations with in-house fleet technology teams who can leverage the open platform.
+Best for: Enterprises with 200+ vehicles that need custom integrations, data exports, or niche vertical solutions, and have in-house fleet technology staff to use the open platform.

 Detailed comparison: Samsara vs Geotab